dianamaciag/FormPage/README.md

 # FormPage
-Project 1 - WebDev Challenge
+Inspired by WebDev Challenge - project 1.

+Used: flex-box + css grid;
+First steps with SASS.